Venomous and Deadly!

 Habitat: Most often found in open dry grassy areas.
 Also frequents brushy fields, scrub forest and agriculture.
 Can be found near human habitations, but is not commonly seen within Bangkok itself.
 During the day is usually found hiding in bushes, grass clumps, between rocks, or in depressions in the ground.

-Contribution to the ecosystem: Russell’s Viper helps to control rodent populations and is often found near human habitations hunting mice and rats.
+Place in the ecosystem: Russell’s Viper is often found near human habitations hunting mice and rats.
 On occasion it will also eat lizards, frogs, birds, or arthropods.

 Interesting facts: Worldwide, Russell’s Viper is one of the leading contributors to snakebite deaths.
 In Thailand it is one of the thee snakes most responsible for hospitalization due to snakebite and the most deadly of those three.